Mississippi Income Trust Setup Guide — Qualify a Parent for Medicaid Before the Next Billing Cycle

 The CMS January 2026 figures Mississippi income cap

 Setting up a Miller Trust in Mississippi starts with one number — the income cap.
 The Mississippi CMS January 2026 figures Medicaid long-term-care income limit is $2,982/month for a single applicant.
 If your family member's countable monthly income exceeds this limit, a properly drafted, signed, and funded QIT diverts the excess and brings countable income below the cap.
 The applicant's Personal Needs Allowance in Mississippi is $44/month.
 Source: Mississippi Medicaid Mississippi Administrative Code Title 23, Part 103, Rule 5.17 (Income Trusts) and Rule 5.18 (Income Trust Legal Forms); statutory authority Miss.
-Code Ann. § 43-13-121; federal authority 42 U.S.C. § 1396p(d)(4)(B) / § 1917(d) of the Social Security Act.
+Code Ann. § 43-13-121; federal authority 42 U.S.C. § 1396p(d)(4)(B) / § 1917(d) of the Social Security Act (see the citation list below to verify directly).

 Step-by-step Mississippi guides